RalphCodesTheInternet/connectbox-manage/README.md

 # Create A Moodle API Token

 The connectbox repo default Moodle database has these defaults and creates a token at build time.
-The token is stored in the database and /usr/local/connectbox/brand.txt

 This is the process for performing this manually: